stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/submitting.md

     Slurm will ignore all `#SBATCH` directives after the first non-comment line.
 Always put your `#SBATCH` parameters at the top of your batch script.
+!!! warning "Spaces in parameters will cause SLURM directives to be ignored"

+    Slurm will ignore all `#SBATCH` directives after the first line containing white space.
+For example-

+    `#SBATCH --job-name=Big simulation`

+    will cause all #SBATCH directives below this line to be ignored and the job will be submitted with all default parameters.
+On Sherlock that is 2 hours, normal partition, 4 GB memory and one CPU

+    Always used "-"s or "_"s  For example-
+    `#SBATCH --job-name=Big_simulation`

+    This is also true for all parameters passed to `#SBATCH` For example-
+    #SBATCH --mem=16G B
+    will cause the sbatch to fail silently and resort to running the with all default parameters.

 ### Job submission

 Once the submission script is written properly, you can submit it to the